RobErskine/Cowsay-Please/README.md

 # $ fortune | cowsay // on twitter

-## AYYYYYYYY lol
+## ayyyyyyyy lmao

-> this is was a super late passion project that may have been completed after a few drinks.
+This is was a super late passion project that may have been completed after a few drinks.
 It's a dumb app, and was done purely for enjoyment.

+Basically it $ runs fortune, runs fortune through a sentiment analysis API, and based on the result, changes the cow's eyes (`^^`,`oo`,`ಠಠ`), and then tweets out the result to [twitter](http://twitter.com/cowsayplz).

 ### These links provided a lot of value
 * https://en.wikipedia.org/wiki/Fortune_(Unix)